IMPORTANCE OF THE CHOICE OF LEGAL STRUCTURE

 7 – Donations and legacies

-In almost all cantons, gifts and inheritances to direct descendants are exempt from gift and inheritance tax.
+In almost all cantons, donations and inheritances to direct descendants are exempt from gift and inheritance taxes.

-If a succession within the family (in particular to children or grandchildren) is planned, the sole proprietorship, the participation in the partnership or the participations in capital companies can be given or bequeathed without taxation.
-The donor or the deceased does not suffer any tax consequences in this case either.
+If inheritance within the family (particularly to children or grandchildren) is planned, thesole proprietorship, partnership interest, or shares in corporations can be gifted or bequeathed tax-free.
+The donor or the deceased also suffers no tax consequences in this case.

 In principle, this exemption also applies to property taxes (lods duty and real estate sales and gains taxes), insofar as real estate is involved.